timebertt/masters-thesis-controller-sharding/content/35-related-work.md

   - when master is down, objects stay unassigned
   - when assigned shard is down, objects are not moved
 - static shard names?

-## Study Project

-- describe shortcomings
-- needs increased load tests

-Summary:

-- implementation on controller-side
-- implementation in controller-runtime, can be reused in other controllers based on controller-runtime
-- watches are restricted to shard
-  - CPU and memory usage are distributed
-- sharder controller required
-  - extra memory usage
-- assignments on a per-object basis needs to many reconciliations and API requests
-  - especially on rolling updates